-History and culture collide in the scenic Pocono Mountains town of Honesdale.
-A rich sense of community makes this walkable downtown a wonderful place to spend a weekend or more!
-From fine art and architecture to stunning hillside scenes, there’s so much to admire around Honesdale!
+A rich sense of community makes this downtown as welcoming as it is wonderful.
+From fine art and architecture to stunning hillside scenes, there’s so much to admire in Honesdale!

 Stay close to the action, or get away from it all!
 Honesdale is home to a variety of accommodations that allow you to enjoy as much or as little activity as you like.